 UPDATE: Applications for the Small Business Recovery Grant opened on February 2, 2021.

-UPDATE: On March 2, 2021, the government announced an expansion to eligibility for the grant prgoram.
+UPDATE: On March 2, 2021, the government announced an expansion to eligibility for the grant prooram.
 Under the new expanded criteria, tourism operators are now eligible within all zones in the province.
 Non-essential retail businesses are eligible if they were in a zone that experienced a lockdown.

 UPDATE: On May 28, 2021, the government the second phase of the program.
 Businesses that accessed the grant under the first phase remain eligible to apply for the full amount available under Phase 2, which applies to losses incurred beginning April 1, 2021.
 Phase 2 of the program includes enhancements to improve accessibility.
 Applications will be accepted beginning June 1.
 Businesses within the defined eligible sectors that have been subject to elevated Public Health measures (i.e., Yellow, Orange, Red or Lockdown) and/or impacted by measures limiting unnecessary travel into New Brunswick, are able to apply for up to \$5,000 in non-repayable funding support, assuming they meet the other criteria.
 Eligible business types include restaurants (excluding businesses with drive-thru options), caterers, and drinking establishments, personal services (barbers, hair stylists and spas); gym and fitness facilities; amusement centres, bingo halls, arcades, cinemas, large live performance venues, eligible tourism operators, and non-essential retail businesses located in lockdown zones.
+UPDATE: On January 13, 2022, the government launched a third pahse of the program, which will extend until the end of February 2022.

 Status: applications now available.
 For more information on eligibility and how to apply, contact the Opportunities New Brunswick Business Navigators at nav@navnb.ca or 1-833-799-7966, or access the application form online.
-Information, application form, March update, Phase 2 update
+Information, application form, March update, Phase 2 update, Phase 3 update